jmedholm/edholm-sensible-flux/README.md

-# edholm-sensible-flux
+**"Fine-scale variability of sensible heat fluxes in the Southern Ocean"**

-Code used in "Fine-scale variability of sensible heat fluxes in the Southern Ocean"
+Datasets are located at: